 These are wholemeal raisin scones and this recipe is vegan.
 I used to love these – made them all the time.
 Unfortunately I’ve no gluten-free substitute for them but if you like raisins try the vegan soft fruit cookies – not similar really, but very good.

-At some point I gave up yeast for a while and I was given a recipe for bread that was pretty much the same as this minus the carrots and sultanas and with wheat germ and bran added in for good measure.
+At some point I gave up yeast for a while and I was given a recipe for bread.
+It was pretty much the same as this.
+Minus the carrots and sultanas.
+And with wheat germ and bran added in for good measure.
 I decided to add in the carrots and sultanas as I wanted something a bit sweeter.
-I ditched the wheat germ and bran simply because it was a pain to remember to buy them but I use stoneground wholemeal flour so I imagine there’s still a lot of nutrition and fibre left in the flour.
+I ditched the wheat germ and bran simply because it was a pain to remember to buy them.
+But I use stoneground wholemeal flour so I imagine there’s still a lot of nutrition and fibre left in the flour.

 As it is, this is suitable for vegans.
 The 2 dessertspoons of sunflower oil are used instead of an egg.
 You can add in an egg to give them a bit more of a buttery flavour.
 If you are vegan and/or a fan of bananas, you could have this with mashed bananas, otherwise just with salty butter is my favourite.
 They’re not bad with peanut butter also – but I’ve a vegan scones recipe I’ll post in a couple of weeks that’s great with peanut butter.

 The recipe says to dust the baking tray generously with the flour.
 In the Wholemeal Soda Bread recipe you can see the loaf on a dusted baking tray – you need a much more generous dusting here because the scones are a much wetter mixture.
-Also, when you place them on the tray you should not move them otherwise they can stick to the tray – if you only move them after they are baked they shouldn’t stick to the tray at all.
+When you place them on the tray do not move them again until they are baked.
+Otherwise they can stick to the tray.
+If you wait till they are baked to move them you shouldn’t have any problems.